nalves599/bling-bank-sirs-project/REPORT.md

 Even though typescript has types, the use of raw bytes is not easily done.
 A lot of fight and experimentation was needed in order to get the library to work with raw bytes.

-Tests were also implemented in order to ensure that the library was working as intended.
+Tests were also implemented, using jest, in order to ensure that the library was working as intended.
-The tests were implemented using jest.
 This was a very important step, since it allowed us to find bugs and fix them.

 We followed a very modular approach, in order to make the library as flexible as possible.
 The multiple functions allow the user that uses it to choose for example, if either a HMAC or a DS is used, use a custom nonce or choose the nonce verifcation function.
 This was done without compromising the security of the library.

-In the case of the protect/unprotect functions, the library does not care about the content that is being protected.
-The library receives bytes and returns bytes.
+In the case of the protect/unprotect functions, the library does not care about the content that is being protected: the library receives bytes and returns bytes.

 If it exists, it can be protected!